Hamas: Pulling Out of Gaza Truce Talks After Israeli Strike Targeting Deif

 Deif has been among Israel's most wanted men for decades and is blamed by Israeli authorities for the killings of multiple civilians and soldiers.
 There have been at least six previous attempts on his life.

-He announced in an audio message the start of Hamas's surprise October 7 attack on southern Israel, which sparked the Gaza war, and the military has labelled him and Salama "two of the masterminds" of the attack.
+He announced in an audio message the start of Hamas' surprise Oct.
+7 attack on southern Israel, which sparked the Gaza war, and the military has labelled him and Salama "two of the masterminds" of the attack.

 Separately on Sunday, rescuers said at least eight people were killed in three separate strikes on different parts of Gaza City.